Storage abstraction

 Storage API Example

-This section explains how the Storage API can be used in a simple electronic money example application.
+This section explains how the Storage API can be used in a basic electronic money application.

 ScalarDB configuration